 The linear system that must be solved is the same as the last linearization needed for solving the forward model.
 Thus, when using a direct solver (for example, PARDISO) the extra work amounts only to one back-substitution per control variable DOF.
 The forward numeric method uses numerical perturbation rather than analytical methods to calculate forward sensitivities, and can be used when the analytical method fails for some reason or as a tool to verify that the analytical method is correct.
 In addition, the forward numeric method requires two additional residual evaluations.
 The iterative linear and segregated solvers can reuse preconditioners and other data but must otherwise perform a complete solution each time.
-Further, the forward numeric method for the forward sensitivity).
-The objective sensitivity is still differentiated analytically (both with respect to the controls and with respect to the PDE variables).
+Further, the forward numeric method only differentiates the PDE problem numerically (giving a numeric method for the forward sensitivity).
+The objective sensitivity is still differentiated analytically

+(both with respect to the controls and with respect to the PDE variables).
 The functional sensitivity is therefore computed with a hybrid method.